James Monroe Biography

 Monroe’s fall from grace created a rift with James Madison that had not healed by 1808 when Madison ran for president.
 Consequently, Monroe unsuccessfully challenged Madison as the Democratic-Republican candidate in the 1808 presidential election.
 Following Madison’s victory, Thomas Jefferson interceded to restore harmony between his two protégés.

-Monroe returned to public service in 1810 when voters once again elected him to the Virginia House of Burgesses.
+Monroe returned to public service in 1810 when voters once again elected him to the Virginia Assembly.
 He served a brief stint as governor of Virginia from January 19 to April 3, 1811, when he accepted Madison’s appointment as U.S. Secretary of State.
 Disputes with England dominated events during Monroe’s tenure with the state department.
 In 1812, relations deteriorated markedly and Congress declared war on Great Britain.
 Initially, the war went badly for the U.S. and on September 27, 1814, President Madison asked Monroe to replace John Armstrong Jr. as Secretary of War.
 Four days later, Monroe resigned his position as Secretary of State, but Madison did not nominate a replacement, so Monroe held both positions throughout the rest of the war.
 After the War of 1812, Monroe resigned as Secretary of War on March 15 and formally resumed his position as Secretary of State.

 Election of 1816